-In connection with the May SPA, the Company also entered into a Letter Agreement to Exercise Warrants ("May Warrant Exercise Agreement") with certain of the Purchasers (the "Required Warrant Parties").
+In connection with the May SPA, the Company also entered into a Letter Agreement to Exercise Warrants ("May Warrant Exercise Agreement") with certain of the May Purchasers (the "Required Warrant Parties").
 Under the May Warrant Exercise Agreement, if the Company uses commercially reasonable efforts to raise an additional \$3,250,000 in capital (excluding amounts raised under the May SPA) but is unable to do so by October 31, 2024, the Required Warrant Parties will be required to exercise for cash certain of their May Warrants on a monthly basis in the amounts and on the dates as determined in the May Warrant Exercise Agreement.
 For each May Warrant so exercised, the Company will issue one new May One-Year Warrant and one new May Five-Year Warrant (collectively, "May Reload Warrants") each with an exercise price of \$2.50 to the Required Warrant Party.
 A maximum of 2,600,000 May Reload Warrants may be issued pursuant to the May Warrant Exercise Agreement.
-As of June 30, 2024 there were 1,755,000 May Warrants outstanding at an exercise price of \$2.50 per share.
-As of June 30, 2024, there were no May Reload Warrants issued.
-Equity Compensation Plans awards, and (vi) other stock awards.
-The 2021 Option Plan was administered by the Company's Board of Directors (the "Board of Directors").
-In connection with the Closing, all outstanding awards were assumed by BEN pursuant to the terms of the Business Combination Agreement and the Board of Directors declared that there will be no further issuances under the 2021 Option Plan.
+Upon receipt of an aggregate of \$3,250,000 of actual cash proceeds from the August SPA, the May Warrant Exercise Agreement will terminate automatically.